SOMOS Films

-SOMOS Films LLC is a Miami based company that produces feature films in Spanish for theatrical, television, internet and other distribution means.
-SOMOS Films is part of the SOMOS Group(SOMOSTV, SOMOS Productions, SOMOS Distribution, SOMOS Next and SOMOS Films).
+SOMOS Films LLC is a Miami based company that produces feature films in Spanish for theatrical wide release, television, internet and other distribution means.
+SOMOS Films is part of the SOMOS Group(SOMOSTV, SOMOS Productions, SOMOS Distribution, SOMOS Next, SOMOS Fast and SOMOS Films).
 SOMOS Films produces its own projects and participates in co-production with international partnering companies.
 In its coproduction projects the company works with local talent at creative, technical and artistic levels.

 History

 In 2018, Somos Films produced its first film Muerte en Berruecos, a movie about the assassination of South America's independence hero Antonio Jose de Sucre, together with Digivision Producciones, premiered in Venezuela in the month of April.
 Muerte en Berruecos was nominated to the Goya Awards for Best Ibero-American Film at the 35th edition.
 In 2019, The company produced Voy Por Ti, which depicts bullying in schools, co-produced with Cnac, Xenon Films and Zona Filmica, which premiered at the Miami International Film Festival. and winner of Special Jury Award at the Festival del Cinema Latino Americano di Trieste.